shariq1989/cookbook/content/recipe/serrano-crema.md

 ### ABOUT THE MEAL

-This serrano crema recipe is my take on authentic, spicy Peruvian green sauce; you know what I am talking about, the kind you get in restaurants.
+Serrano crema is my take on the authentic, spicy Peruvian green sauce called Aji Verde; you know what I am talking about, the bright green sauce served alongside roasted chicken in Peruvian restaurants.

 #### Serrano Crema Ingredients:

-* Serrano Chili: I personally love serrano chillies, but it creates a spicy serrano crema that may be too hot for some.
+* Serrano Chili: I love serrano chillies, but it creates a spicy serrano crema that may be too hot for some.
 If you want a more mild sauce, I suggest using jalapenos instead.

 * Cilantro